Registration for Laboratory Technician Program Only: Members: $125 – Non-Members: $150

 Yoshi Goto, DDS, MSD

-Upon completion of the presentation, participants should be able to: 1) discuss the pros and cons of different materials; 2) prevent clinical complications of the full edentulous prosthesis; and 3) describe the best combination of prostheses maxilla and mandible.
+Upon completion of this presentation, participants should be able to: 1) discuss the pros and cons of different materials; 2) prevent clinical complications of the full edentulous prosthesis; and 3) describe the best combination of prostheses maxilla and mandible.

 10:30 – 11:15 am